 10. Choose reusable goods

 From takeaway boxes to water bottles, lots of waste can be produced in a single day that could be prevented with reusable products.
-Provide your staff with reusable coffee cups, water bottles or containers to reduce single-use waste, and stop that cafeteria bin from overflowing every day.
+Provide your staff with reusable coffee cups and ban coffee pods, water bottles or containers to reduce single-use waste, and stop that cafeteria bin from overflowing every day.

 From simply reducing the amount of paper you use to introducing healthy living schemes, there are many ways to make your office more green.
 All it takes is a little creativity, and a bit of change, and you’ll soon be on your way to a more eco-friendly workplace.